Ilulissat Greenland Travel Guide

 Greenlandic (Kalaallisut) and Danish are official languages.
 English is widespread in the travel industry.

-Consider eSIM options like Airalo or a portable Wi-Fi device from Solis Wi-Fi for reliable internet access.
+Consider eSIM options like Airalo or a transportable Wi-Fi device from Solis Wi-Fi for reliable internet access.

 Understand typical operating hours and effect of holidayss on services.

 Supermarkets generally open weekdays 9/10 AM to 5/6 PM, Saturdays close earlier (1/2 PM).
-Most shops close Sundays.
+The majority of stores close Sundays.

 GrønlandsBANKEN operates limited weekday hours, usually 10 AM to 3 PM.
 ATMs are at the bank and some larger shops.